Great black-backed gull

-The great black-backed gull (Larus marinus), sometimes referred to as greater black-backed gull, is the largest species of seabird in the gull and tern family Laridae.
+The great black-backed gull (Larus marinus) is the largest member of the gull and tern family Laridae.
 It is a very aggressive hunter, pirate and scavenger which breeds on the North Atlantic coasts and islands of northern Europe and northeastern North America.
 Southern populations are generally sedentary, while those breeding in the far north (northern Norway, northwest Russia) migrate farther south in winter.
 A few also move inland to large lakes and reservoirs.
 The adult has a white head, neck and underparts, dark blackish-grey wings and back, pink legs and the bill yellow with a red spot.

 Taxonomy

 The great black-backed gull was one of the many species originally described by Carl Linnaeus in his 1758 10th edition of Systema Naturae, and it still bears its original scientific name of Larus marinus.
 Larus appears to have referred to a gull or other large seabird.
 The specific name marinus means "marine", or when taken together, "sea gull".
 The name predates Linnean taxonomy, as it had been called Larus ingens marinus by Carolus Clusius.

 The terms swaabie (from swartbak), baagie and baigie (bagi, from bak) are local names from the Shetland Islands.
 Francis Willughby called it the great black and white gull in the 17th century, noting that it was called the swarth-back in the Faroe Islands.
+The species is sometimes referred to as the greater black-backed gull.